genbtc/AutoTrimps-stable/README.md

 **Please backup your game via export before and during use to prevent losing your save due to corruption!**

-Option 1: Install Greasemonkey (Firefox) or Tampermonkey (Chrome) TamperMonkey Instructions:
+Option 1: Install Greasemonkey (Firefox) or Tampermonkey (Chrome)

+TamperMonkey Instructions:
 - Open the Tampermonkey dashboard and go to utilities – in the URL box paste https://raw.githubusercontent.com/genbtc/AutoTrimps/gh-pages/user.js and import
 - Alternatively, paste the contents of `user.js` into a user scrip
 - The script should automatically load everytime you go to https://trimps.github.io or the game on Kongregate
 - You will know you have the script loaded if you see the Automation and Graphs buttons in the game menu at the bottom

-Option 2: Via a Bookmark
+Option 2: Via a Bookmark (does not work with Kongregate)
 - Create new bookmark and set its target to:
 ```js
 javascript:with(document)(head.appendChild(createElement('script')).src='https://genbtc.github.io/AutoTrimps/AutoTrimps2.js')._
 ```
-- This bookmark button has to be clicked manually after you go to https://trimps.github.io or the game on Kongregate
+- This bookmark button has to be clicked manually after you go to https://trimps.github.io

 Option 3: Paste into console

+Chrome Instructions
 - You can copy and paste the entire contents of AutoTrimps2.js into the Dev Console (F12 in chrome) of the page. (make sure the dropdown box to the left of "Preserve Log" is set to "top" - or "mainFrame (indexKong.html)" for kongregate.

+Firefox Instructions
+- Push Ctrl+Shift+K to go into console and look for the "Select an iframe" icon, and choose http://trimps.github.io/indexKong.html

 Notes:
 If you would like to use only the graphs module, replace `AutoTrimps2.js` with `Graphs.js` in the bookmark or your userscript.